Master of Science in Electrical and Computer Engineering

 - sales engineer

 K-State compiles post-graduation employment information.
 That information and other career assistance information can be found on the K-State Career Center website.

 Kansas State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-The electrical engineering master’s degree is offered through the Department of Electrical and Computer Engineering in the College of Engineering .
-The department’s undergraduate programs are accredited by the Accreditation Board of Engineering and Technology (ABET) and the same engineering faculty are fully engaged in the high-quality graduate programs.
+The electrical and computer engineering master's degree is offered through the Department of Electrical and Computer Engineering in the Carl R. Ice College of Engineering .
+The department's undergraduate programs are accredited by the Accreditation Board of Engineering and Technology (ABET) and the same engineering faculty are fully engaged in the high-quality graduate programs.